 Q: Have you ever felt pressured to include animal products in your son's diet from health professionals, family or friends?

 A: Yes, a few times.
-During the early months I was seeing a government-appointed child health nurse who tried to encourage me to switch to formula instead of breastfeeding as I was having some difficulty on my breastfeeding journey.
-She also advised against feeding my son, Fox, a vegan diet.
+During the early months I was seeing a government-appointed child health nurse who advised against feeding my son, Fox, a plant-based diet.
 I cancelled my appointments with her shortly after.

 Over the years I have had a few family members, friends and acquaintances try to influence what I have fed my son, but I have become used to just ignoring it as I know in my heart he gets everything he needs.
 I even had one acquaintance say she was going to call child protective services on me because I fed my son a watermelon cake for his 2nd birthday instead of a cake filled with sugar and animal products!

-Q: Were you ever bullied for your decision to raise your son vegan?
+Q: Were you ever bullied for your decision to raise your son plant-based?

 A: Was I ever bullied?
 Yes.
 I have been the victim of bullying as a result of my lifestyle and the way I choose to raise my son.
 I have even lost several friends along the way.
 I’ve received many rude and hurtful comments, such as the one about child protection services.
 I even had a hate group started in my name, which was made by a few of my ex-friends.
 The group was on Facebook where several of my old friends would mock me and call me names for being vegan.
 I heard about it through one of my real friends who got invited into the group.